pfsense/docs/source/releases/2-4-1-new-features-and-changes.rst

    speed in some cases
    `#7814 <https://redmine.pfsense.org/issues/7814>`__
--  Fixed the DNS Resolver (Unbound) to allow snoop from localhost by default, otherwise “dig +trace” or “drill -T” queries from the firewall itself fail
+-  Fixed the DNS Resolver (Unbound) to allow snoop from localhost by default, otherwise "dig +trace" or "drill -T" queries from the firewall itself fail
    `#7884 <https://redmine.pfsense.org/issues/7884>`__